-This article presents a framework to aid the diagnostic process for lung diseases using lung CTs.
-The domain has shown its potential in studies and our current cross validations leads to good results.
-The steps of the diagnostic process are performed in an automatic way.
+This article presents a framework to aid the diagnostic process for lung diseases using lung CTs as input.
+The domain has shown its potential in other tests and our current cross validations also show good results.
+The various steps of the diagnostic process are performed in a completely automatic way.
 Abnormalities are highlighted in the original images by a change of color.

-Once we have a larger database accessible, more quantitative evaluation is needed to evaluate the algorithm quality and show the usefulness of the application in a clinical environment.
-Many parameters need to be optimized, from the feature extraction phase to the training step and the classifiers employed.
-We also need to think about optimal block size of lung tissue and whether we should rather take overlapping blocks to avoid misclassifying small parts of the texture and reduce false positives.
+Once we have a larger database accessible, a quantitative evaluation is needed to evaluate the quality of our algorithms and show the usefulness of the application in a clinical environment.
+Many parameters will need to be optimized, from the feature extraction phase to the training step and the classifiers employed.
+We also need to think about the optimal size of the blocks of lung tissue and whether we should rather take overlapping blocks to avoid misclassifying small parts of the texture and reduce false positives.

 Lung CT analysis has shown its usefulness in practice by improving the diagnostic quality especially of non-experts.
-Now it is important to create large reference databases and evaluate the many visual descriptors and techniques available to create a robust framework for routine use that needs to have as many steps of the process in an automatic way as possible.
-Several questions still need to be solved before routine use, for example the handling of other available data on the patients.
+Now it is important to create reference databases and evaluate the many visual descriptors and techniques available to create a robust framework for routine use that needs to have as many steps of the process in an automatic way as possible.

+Several questions still need to be resolved before routine use, for example the handling of other available data on the patients.
 The age can play an important role for the texture of the lung tissue.
 For the classification we need to integrate all these data into the framework.

-The possibility to compare the images with annotated cases from the reference databases is expected to further increase acceptance of the technology because the system does not make a decision by itself but rather points out interesting areas of the lung tissue and gives evidence on these areas by supplying similar past cases.
+The possibility to compare the images with annotated cases from the reference databases is expected to further increase acceptance of the technology because the system does not make a decision by itself but rather point out interesting areas of the lung tissue and gives evidence on these areas by supplying similar past cases.